 Being compassionate or not is all about what you look at and see.
 The fact that we don't like seeing pain makes compassion difficult, but compassion only occurs in the context of another's pain.
 Therefore, it often isn't felt because we are unwilling to look at another's pain.

 Faced with the reality of pain and then striving to be compassionate I realize we need to see a few things.
 First, we have to see and accept that pain is part of living and dying.
 No one is immune from suffering and pain.
 No one.
 Plato said, “Be kind, for everyone you meet is fighting a hard battle.”
-Job said, “Yet man is born to trouble as surely as sparks fly upward” (Job 5:7).
-Jesus said, “In this life you will have trouble” (Jn.16:33).
-Tears, sorrow, and pain will not be wiped away until heaven (Rev. 21:4).
+Job said, “Yet man is born to trouble as surely as sparks fly upward” (Job 5:7 NIV).
+Jesus said, “In this world you will have trouble” (John 16:33).
+Tears, sorrow, and pain will not be wiped away until heaven (Revelation 21:4).
 Until we accept that pain is part of living and dying, we cannot be compassionate.

 We also learn a couple things by looking at Jesus.
-He saw and understood the heart of the Father God who identified Himself as “…The Lord, the compassionate and gracious God” (Ex.
-34:6).
-Many of the parables Jesus told, such as the Lost Sheep, the Lost Coin, and the Lost Son (Lk.15) are meant to display the Father's compassionate heart.
+He saw and understood the heart of the Father God who identified Himself as “…the Lord, the compassionate and gracious God” (Exodus 34:6).
+Many of the parables Jesus told, such as the Lost Sheep, the Lost Coin, and the Lost Son (Luke 15) are meant to display the Father's compassionate heart.
 If we lack compassion it may be because we fail to understand the depth of compassion, which God has shown us.
 And when we comprehend that, our hearts will be softer to others' pain.

 Too often we fail to be compassionate because we get hung up on the pain we see.
 We don't see past it.
 Job's comforters didn't have compassion.
 They only saw Job's pain and suffering and didn't get past it to the man himself.
 They thought too much and felt too little.
 Like too many of us they made judgments when they should have shown compassion.
 They analysed the suffering and then advised it was a sin problem.
 What they should have seen instead was the heart of a man in pain.
 They didn't see Job's heart.
 Jesus shows us to look past the pain to the heart—to the person and to the deeper need beyond simply pain relief.
 He sees people's plight and their need.